 - The consequences of leaving the unfavorable ruling intact.

-So employee should consider the time and money he or she has already invested in the case, and whether an appeal would in effect be throwing good time after bad.
+So employee should consider the time and money he or she has already invested in the case, and whether an appeal would in effect be throwing good money after bad.

 Other Options and Remedies

-When decidng on whether to appeal, an injured employee (or hopefully the employee's attorney) should see if there are any other options or remedies available.
+When deciding on whether to appeal, an injured employee (or hopefully the employee's attorney) should see if there are any other options or remedies available.